Ask Bonnie to speak at your parenting event, conference, staff development training or consultation for child behavior problems.

 When children “misbehave”, they are not being a problem; they are having a problem.
 This 180º switch in perception can change your parenting life, promote connection, and encourage trust and cooperation.
 This workshop will help you make that switch.
 When we blame or punish our children’s behavior, we increase that problem and set them up for defensive behavior.
 Learn why punishment and arbitrary consequences provoke the behavior we least want and create disconnect in our relationships.
 Learn the skill of problem solving to guide your children toward thinking for themselves, making good choices, solving problems, and taking responsibility for their actions.

-This can be a 1.5 to 2 hour talk or a 4 hour workshop or professional training.
-Power point presentation available.
+This can be a 4 or 6 hour parent workshop or professional training.

 “What’s the meaning of this?”
 Getting a New Perspective on Your Child’s Behavior